rstudio/vetiver-r/tests/testthat/_snaps/mlr3.md

       v
     Output

-      -- rpart_pima - <LearnerClassifRpart> model for deployment
+      -- rpart_penguins - <LearnerClassifRpart> model for deployment
-      A mlr3 classif.rpart learner using 8 features
+      A mlr3 classif.rpart learner using 7 features

 # create plumber.R for mlr3